WrightonLabCSU/CAMPER/README.md

 conda create --name CAMPER -f ./environment.yaml
 ```

-However, if you want to have all of CAMPER at your fingertips you can use the following command to both download this repository, including all the CAMPER data and install the CAMPER_DRAMKit tool.
+However, if you want to have all of CAMPER at your fingertips, you can use the following command to both download this repository, including all the CAMPER data and install the CAMPER_DRAMKit tool.

 ```
 git clone https://github.com/WrightonLabCSU/CAMPER.git